melanieharo22/cse15l-lab-reports/labreport1.md

 5. mkdir → make a directory
 6. rmdir → remove a directory (only works if it is empty)
 7. rm -r → remove directory that's not empty
 Type these commands to see what happens.
-This is how you're going to navigate around the device/system.
+This is how you're going to navigate around the device/system. <br /> [Back](https://melanieharo22.github.io/cse15l-lab-reports/)
-[Back](https://melanieharo22.github.io/cse15l-lab-reports/)